-energy: the dynamic quality, force, attach, weight, and flow of movement light: a quality of movement that minimizes the appearance of strength and/or weight sharp: sudden, percussive quality in a movement smooth: continuous, sustained quality in a movement strong: a quality of movement that maximizes the appearance of strength and/or weight free-flow: an uncontrolled, unrestricted quality of movement bound-flow: a contained, controlled quality of movement focus: 1. the ability to concentrate and keep one's attention fixed on the matter at hand; 2. the direction in which the dancer is looking and the manner in which the dancer is relating (single, multi, direct, indirect); 3. the point towards which the audience's attention is directed fullest extent: a full, physical engagement and commitment to the quality of a performance intentional energy: energy/force that is purposeful and expresses the ideas and feelings that the dancer or choreographer intended locomotor: movement that travels from one location to another or in a pathway through space hop: a basic locomotor movement that involves leaving the floor from one foot and landing on the same foot gallop: a two-beat stride during which both legs are off the ground simultaneously: either the right foot stays back and the left foot is forward, or the left foot stays back and the right foot is forward; one foot always chases the other jump: to spring into the air by taking off from and landing on both feet leap: to spring into the air by taking off from one foot and landing on the other foot movement phrase: a brief sequence of related movements that have a sense of continuity and artistic or rhythmic completion non-locomotor: movement that remains in place; movement that does not travel from one location to another or in a pathway through space space: components of dance involving direction, pathways, facings, levels, shapes, and design; the location where a dance takes place; the element of dance referring to the cubic area of a room, on a stage, or in other environments tempo: the pace or speed of a pulse or beat underlying music or movement (plural: tempi or tempos)
+concentration: the act or process of applying close, undivided attention energy: the dynamic quality, force, attach, weight, and flow of movement light: a quality of movement that minimizes the appearance of strength and/or weight sharp: sudden, percussive quality in a movement smooth: continuous, sustained quality in a movement strong: a quality of movement that maximizes the appearance of strength and/or weight free-flow: an uncontrolled, unrestricted quality of movement bound-flow: a contained, controlled quality of movement focus: 1. the ability to concentrate and keep one's attention fixed on the matter at hand; 2. the direction in which the dancer is looking and the manner in which the dancer is relating (single, multi, direct, indirect); 3. the point towards which the audience's attention is directed form/design: a principle of choreography/composition; the organization and sequencing of sections of a dance into an overall whole fullest extent: a full, physical engagement and commitment to the quality of a performance intentional energy: energy/force that is purposeful and expresses the ideas and feelings that the dancer or choreographer intended locomotor: movement that travels from one location to another or in a pathway through space hop: a basic locomotor movement that involves leaving the floor from one foot and landing on the same foot gallop: a two-beat stride during which both legs are off the ground simultaneously: either the right foot stays back and the left foot is forward, or the left foot stays back and the right foot is forward; one foot always chases the other jump: to spring into the air by taking off from and landing on both feet leap: to spring into the air by taking off from one foot and landing on the other foot non-locomotor: movement that remains in place; movement that does not travel from one location to another or in a pathway through space shape: the three-dimensional form a body takes in space, such as curved, angular, twisted, straight, symmetrical, or asymmetrical space: components of dance involving direction, pathways, facings, levels, shapes, and design; the location where a dance takes place; the element of dance referring to the cubic area of a room, on a stage, or in other environments